owhite/balancing-robot-notes/teensy40/LQI_experiment/README.md

 $ ./LQI_command.py -p /dev/cu.usbmodem178888901 -j params.json
 ```

-which outputs the data to the teensy through the serial
+which outputs the data from the desktop to the teensy through the serial using the json:

 ```
 {'cmd': 'position', 'torque': 1.0, 'total_us': 1100000, 'user_Kth_term': 0.0523, 'user_Kw_term': 0.0147, 'user_Ki_term': 0.0158, 'theta_ref': 3.0}
 ```

-The teensy uses these K-gains in the following code:
+The K-gains get read by the teensy in the following code:

 ```c
 void run_mode_set_position(Supervisor_typedef *sup,